rebeccatannous/Assembly/README.md

 # Assembly
-Program that translates basic Java instructions to assembly
+Program that translates basic Java instructions to assembly language